How To Prepare Your Media for a Vub

 QUICK TIP: Solo the driving data audio and cover the bottom half of the actor's face in the source with your hand.
 Loop the playback and see if you’re convinced the actor is saying the new dialogue.

-Then export your Driving Data, making sure it is the same frame rate and frame count/duration as your Source media.
+IMPORTANT: Make sure your Driving Data has the same frame count and frame rate as your Source Media.